klass-ix/klass-ix.io/README.md

 # klass-ix.io
-This is the official KlassIX Token Webpage
+This is the official KlassIX Token Repository